Our2020View/Our2020View.github.io/awningpower.md

 Winnebago’s first attempt to fix the problem involved a mechanical fix to provide separation from the problematic electrical components, and then their second recall got a little more complicated – utilizing the park brake module to potentially determine when the awning would be safe to deploy by the owner.
 Also, the second recall involved some firmware updates to the awning control circuit.
 Folks have been having some significant problems with both recalls, with unintended consequences causing them serious grief.
 We like to keep things simple, and not wanting to trust our Winnebago dealer, or Winnebago engineering, with getting things right without losing our coach for weeks and months, we’ve gone back to the basics.
 With no power at the awning circuit, there will be no power to drive the motor unintenionally – whatever the cause.

-This mod adds a switch upstream of the 12 volt awning circuit breaker, to allow a more utilitarian method of allowing power to flow to the awning control circuit.
+This mod adds a switch upstream of the 12 volt awning circuit breaker, to allow a more utilitarian method of controlling power flow to the awning control circuit.

 Here is a photo of the circuit breaker panel on the outboard side of the passenger seat pedestal.
 You can see that the awning breaker is in the centre of the bottom row, and there is no breaker above it.
 It was very easy to reach in under the dust cover protecting the wiring under the seat, and remove the spade connector on the awning circuit breaker during the times when we did not want the awning circuit to be powered.
 But, having a locking switch to perform that job would be more convenient, for sure: